dprojects/getDimensions/Docs/README.md

 Pad is not base object.
 In fact, it is a transformation on the `Sketch` object.
 However, for the macro purposes it is considered as base element for furniture building, furniture part.
 Mostly because the `Sketch` is not real-life object, because it has only two dimensions.
 To start with Pad furniture part, You have to create `Sketch` object first.

-* To create `Sketch` compliant with the macro You should use only the drawing object marked with the red border and zoommed below:
+* To create `Sketch` compliant with the macro You should use only the drawing object marked with the red border:

 	![FPartPad001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/FPartPad001.png)